Aketn/yt-dlp-windows-helpers/README.md

 ## Quick start

 1. Open this folder in VS Code
-2. Run Task: "yt-dlp: Download URL (quick)" and input URL and browser
+2. Run Task: "01) yt-dlp: Download URL (quick)" and input URL and browser
 3. Outputs are routed into `Movies/` or `Musics/` automatically

 ### About "quick" tasks (speed-first)